YuLiumt/ZettelKasten/Research Group/Erik Schnetter.md

 - 2010
 	- [[Thomas2010]] Simulation Factory: Taming Application Configuration and Workflow on High-End Resources.
 	- [[Seidel2010]] Simplifying Complex Software Assembly: The Component Retrieval Language and Implementation.
+- 2006
+	- [[Schnetter2006]] Introduction to dynamical horizons in numerical relativity
 - 2003
 	- [[Dreyer2003]] Introduction to isolated horizons in numerical relativity
 - and so on.